 A textbook is required for this program.
 Upon registration, you will receive detailed information to purchase the textbook.

 This seven-week activity is offered two times a year.

 |July 24||Sept.
 8|

-The purpose of this activity is to enable the learner to successfully manage patients whether at primary prevention or diagnosed with hypertension based on current therapeutic guidelines and best practice.
+The learning outcome of this activity is to enable the learner to successfully manage patients whether at primary prevention or diagnosed with hypertension based on current therapeutic guidelines and best practice.

 At the conclusion of the program the participant will be able to:

 Delivery of Content